 There are air safety regulations in Nepal restricting paragliding to certain areas.

 There are now many companies offering paraglides in Pokhara.
 Some have been around for over a decade others have just started up.
+Do note that some new companies have bought the names of older companies still listed in guidebooks - exercise caution here as they are not the same.
 Some have brand new equipment others use older equipment.

 Most of the companies are highly competitive with their pricing.
-It is much cheaper to buy directly from a company than from a hotel or travel agent.
+It is not that much cheaper to buy directly from a company than from a hotel or travel agent.

-Again there are many more companies out there in Pokhara.
+Again there are many paragliding companies out there in Pokhara.
 Many have international pilots and Nepalese pilots.
 Do make sure the company has qualified pilots and up to date safety certificates.

 Every company will offer a slightly different price.
 But here's what you can expect to pay: